Washington Report on Middle East Affairs, July/August 2003, pages 42, 53

 That's not surprising, of course, since in his book's acknowledgements Oren thanks the Shalem Center, where he is a senior fellow and "under whose auspices this book was researched and written."
 The center describes its senior fellows program as "promoting the research and writing of agenda-shaping work."
 Its journal, Azure, with editorial offices in Jerusalem and Washington, DC, "champions...a strong, free and Jewish State of Israel for the future of the Jewish people."

 "Cristol, though discredited at every turn, continues to hawk his book," Ennes says, "arguing endlessly that the attack was a tragic accident and that we who say otherwise are simply either anti-Semites or blinded by blood and what he calls the 'fog of war.'
-Cristol will be promoting his book in August and speaking at a large veterans' forum in Pigeon Forge, TN," Ennes told the Washington Report.
+Cristol will be promoting his book in August and speaking at a large veterans' forum in Pigeon Forge, TN," Ennes told the Washington Report on Middle East Affairs.
 He added, "Knowing the views of most veterans who know about the Liberty, I cannot imagine that Cristol will be well received."

 "Will the Liberty remain a sort of 'Flying Dutchman,' sailing forever around her poor men's souls?"
 Walsh concludes his Liberty article by asking.
 Until a congressional investigation gives survivors the opportunity to tell their stories before they die, and Americans can examine top-secret reports still shrouded in secrecy, the Liberty's ghost will not rest.